The Man Who Was Thursday: Book Review

 The Man Who Was Thursday: Adaptations

-There have been several radio adaptations of The Man Who Was Thursday, including one by Orson Wells for the Mercury Radio Theatre.
-It has less philosophical discussion then the novel, concentrating on the action plot.
+There have been several radio adaptations of The Man Who Was Thursday, including one by Orson Welles for the Mercury Radio Theatre.
+It has less philosophical discussion than the novel, concentrating on the action plot.

 Want to read it?

-The Man Who Was Thursday is available for free on Project Guttenberg here.
+The Man Who Was Thursday is available for free on Project Gutenberg here.

-The Mercury Theatre radio adaptation of The Man Who Was Thursday with Orson Wells is available for free here.
+The Mercury Theatre radio adaptation of The Man Who Was Thursday with Orson Welles is available for free here.

 If you’d like to discuss anything in my review of The Man Who Was Thursday, please email me.
 Otherwise, please feel free to share it using the buttons below.